 7 Mary Lutyens was a young child when she first met K soon after his arrival in England.
 Her mother, Lady Emily Lutyens (wife of the architect Sir Edwin Lutyens) was very close to K for many years.
 K asked Mary to write his biography, which led to The Years of Awakening, The Years of Fulfilment, The Open Door and The Life and Death of Krishnamurti.
+After reading the first edition of The Beauty of the Mountain, she commented that K felt alive in it.
 She died in 1999 at the age of 90.

-8 For more on the matter, see Krishnamurti's Notebook, Krishnamurti's Journal, Mary Lutyens's biographies and the other books listed on pp. 107-108.
+8 For more on the matter, see Krishnamurti's Notebook, Krishnamurti's Journal, Mary Lutyens's biographies and the other books listed on pp. 108-109.